OoriData/OgbujiPT/demo/kgraph/README.md

 * occupation: Data Scientist
 ```

 There is a document header which declares namespaces and base IRIs (URIs).
 Node definitions are marked with `# NodeID [Type]`.
-The node ID is resolved against `@document` and the type against
+Node IDs are resolved against `@nodebase`, while types and property labels are resolved against `@schema`.
 - **Properties**: Listed with `* property: value`
 - **Types**: Entities can have one or more types